for-mao/scrapy-proxy-management/README.rst

 Overview
 ========

 Scrapy is a great framework for web crawling.
-This downloader middleware provides a user-agent rotation based on the settings in settings.py, spider, request.
+This middleware provides a proxy rotation from many sources which define in the settings in settings.py, spider, request.

 Requirements